microsoft/service-fabric/docs/install_packages_and_deploy_cluster.md

   At this point, you can deploy pre-built Service Fabric application packages or new ones based on guest containers or guest executables.
 Please check out more details at [How to run some sample projects](https://azure.microsoft.com/resources/samples/?sort=0&service=service-fabric).

->   [!TIP]
-    If you have an SSD disk avaiable, it is recommended to pass an SSD folder path using `--clusterdataroot` with devclustersetup.sh for superior performance.
+>   If you have an SSD disk avaiable, it is recommended to pass an SSD folder path using `--clusterdataroot` with devclustersetup.sh for superior performance.

 ## Set up the Service Fabric CLI